“We're on a mission to bring smarter financial services to everybody, regardless of age or net worth.”- Michael Katchen, CEO

 Our financial advisers are always available when you need them.
 They can help plan your financial milestones and answer questions you might have about potential risks or what sort of investment accounts you should have.

 Wealthsimple is backed by a team of world-class financial experts and Silicon Valley's best technology talent.
-We've raised $30M in capital from Power Financial Corp., one of the world's most trusted financial institutions who manage over $780B in global assets.
+We've raised $100 million in capital from the Power Financial Group, a leading financial holding company with $1.4 trillion in assets under administration.
 Our talented team of talented software engineers, designers, and data scientists have previously worked at such companies as Amazon, Google, and Apple.

 Our investment team is led by industry experts like Eric Kirzner, the veteran investment finance professor and the John H. Watson Chair in Value Investing at Rotman.
 Kirzner was one of the first to write about and design North America’s first ETF, the Toronto 35 Index Participation Fund.